 LHC were appointed to develop the first phase of the West Carclaze Garden Village, St Austell, which gained planning outline permission in September 2018.
 The landscape-led masterplan covers an area of 240ha and includes 1,500 homes, employment, community and education spaces set within a landscape that responds to the existing context of the clay country mining area.

-Architecture, Graphic Design, Landscape, Urban Design & Masterplanning
+Architecture, Graphics, Landscape, Urban Design & Masterplanning

 Mixed Use, Residential

 Outline planning approved March 2017.
 Reserved Matters submitted Oct 2018.